QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - collision vibration when hit object -->
 - protect text draw outside of the screen
 - file structure for bonus and mandatory
+- white space at the end of a texture printf error because file not found

 Minimap :
 <!-- - if screen is too small, do not draw minimap -->